emmaguy/rxjava-mvp-giphy/readme.md

 # Giphy RxJava MVP

-A showcase of RxJava and Model View Presenter, plus a number of other popular libraries for android development, including AutoValue, Retrofit, Moshi, and ButterKnife.
-Unit tests covering any business logic and Robolectric tests verifying the ui.
+A showcase of RxJava and Model View Presenter, plus a number of other popular libraries for Android development, including AutoValue, Retrofit, Moshi, and ButterKnife.
+Unit tested with Mockito covering any business logic.

 The app is a simple master/detail implementation: we retrieve a list of gifs from the Giphy api and present them on the `TrendingActivity` in a `RecyclerView`.
 When a gif is clicked on, we load it in by itself in the `GifDetailActivity`.